-Technique, Performance, and Music Theory are the 3 reasons music lessons succeed.
-When these aspects are found in a music lesson, its highly rare if not completely impossible that music lessons won’t be fruitful if they contain all 3 parts.
+Technique, Performance, and Music Theory are the 3 pillars of success, and students who progress as musicians have teachers who tie these fundamentals together.
+When each of these aspects are found in a music lesson on any instrument, its highly rare, if not completely impossible, that the session won’t be fruitful.

 Technique – The Great One